johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 Asking whether a particular blockchain or some of the blockchain systems will succeed in the long term is likely just speculation, but the overall story seems good.
 Each year blockchain adoption increases quite drastically in both the number of people using these systems and the amount of money entering and circulating in these systems—two factors that are to me very positive factors in that story.

+### EIP-1559

-One story in particular to me is the recent Ethereum upgrade to [EIP-1559.](https://eips.ethereum.org/EIPS/eip-1559)
+One story that stands out to me in particular is the recent Ethereum upgrade to [EIP-1559.](https://eips.ethereum.org/EIPS/eip-1559)

 For those not familiar with the upgrade, this proposal changed the way in which transaction fees were paid and used in a transaction.
 The proposal was a large change: it took almost two years of planning, required miners of the network to coordinate and update their systems—which is no small feat in a large, distributed network—and it went off without a hitch.